hafezi-ali/hafezi-ali/README.md

 ## A Bit About Me 😊

 Hey!
-I'm an AI enthusiast with a Master's in Electrical Engineering from the University of Tehran.
+I'm an ML enthusiast with a Master's in Electrical Engineering from the University of Tehran.
 I love diving deep into machine learning challenges and building cool stuff that actually helps people!
 My passion lies in making complex AI systems that are both powerful and practical.

 ## What I Love Working With